antoinearnoud/book-fortran/chapter2.md

 ```
 In this example, ```easy_sum``` will be equal to ```1000 + x1 + x2 + x3```.

-A module is similar to a function but it does not return a variable.
+A subroutine is similar to a function but it does not return a variable.
 Instead, it executes the code inside it.
 Declaring a subroutine goes as follows
 ```
 subroutine mysubroutine(a,b,c)
   implicit none